Previous chapter

 Radiator, engine panels & fenders

 The instructions have you add the fenders to both the chassis and cab floor after the cab is fitted to the chassis.
-As I had left the cab assembly seperate to paint, this would allow me to attach the bonnet, engine side panels, and the radiator housing together and ensure a good square fit.
+As I had left my cab assembly seperate the bonnet, engine side panels, and the radiator housing assembly could be fixed to the front portion of the cab.

 Attaching the strengthening bar to the underside of the bonnet first, I then cemented it to the engine side of the bulkhead.
-Once dry, I added both engine side panels and finally the radiator housing, making sure that all parts sat at the correct angles.
+Once dry, I added both engine side panels and finally the radiator housing, making sure that all parts lined up.
 I then test fitted the engine to the chassis and added this new sub-assembly to check for any clearance issues.

 With the engine snugly located in the engine bay the front cab assembly was test fitted to the chassis.
-As with the previous L4500S kit I built a little plastic required removal from both parts to ensure a good fit of the cab onto the chassis.
-To get the cab to fit on it's two forward location brackets a little plastic requires removal from both the tab at the rear of the engine block and also the top of the gearbox
+As with the previous L4500S kit I built a sliver of plastic had to be removed to get a perfect fit To get the cab to fit on to it's two forward location brackets on my build a little plastic needed sanding off both the tab at the rear of the engine block and also the top of the gearbox.

-Happy that all fitted well so far and that the steering column located into the steering box, I could now position the front fenders to the chassis.
-The cut out for the steering box outer arm on the driver’s side fender needed widening on my kit but once addressed it made positioning them far easier.
+Happy that all was well so far and that the steering column located into the steering box, I could now position the front fenders to the chassis.
+The cut out for the steering box outer arm on the driver’s side impeded a good fender alignment so required widening on my kit.
+Once addressed it made positioning them far easier.

 No comments: